JuliaCloud/GoogleCloud.jl/docs/src/index.md

 This Quick Start walks through the steps required to store and retrieve data from Google Cloud Storage.

+### Google Cloud Prerequisites

 1. If you don't already have a Google account, create one [here](https://accounts.google.com/SignUp?hl=en).

 2. Sign in to the GCP console [here](https://console.cloud.google.com/).

 3. Create a new project by clicking on the **Project** drop-down menu at the top of the page.
 If you already have a GCP project, click on the drop-down menu at the top of the page and select **Create project**.

     A GCP project is a set of resources with common settings that is billed and managed separately from any resource outside the set.
 Thus a resource exists in exactly one project.
 Examples of resources include GCE instances, storage volumes and data on those volumes.
 A project's settings include ownership, users and their permissions, and associated GCP services.
 As a user anything you do on GCP happens within a project, including data storage, compute, messaging, logging, etc.

 4. Associated with your project are credentials that allow users to add, read and remove resources from the project.
-Get the credentials for your project as a JSON file from your [GCP Credentials](https://console.cloud.google.com/apis/credentials) page:
+Get the credentials for your project as a JSON file from your [GCP Credentials](https://console.cloud.google.com/apis/credentials)
+   page:

     - Type _credentials_ into the search bar at the top of the console.
     - Select **Credentials API Manager** from the search results.